viamrobotics/docs/docs/extend/modular-resources/examples/rplidar.md

 ![adding rplidar component](/extend/modular-resources/add-rplidar/add-rplidar-component-ui.png)

-Paste the following into the **Attributes** field of your new component according to your machine's architecture (none needed for Linux):
+Paste the following into the **Attributes** field of your new component according to your machine's architecture (none needed for Linux).

 {{< tabs name="Add RPlidar Configs">}}
 {{% tab name="macOS x86_64" %}}